bmilcs/odin-inventory/README.md

 ### High Level Breakdown

-- Clients enter in a URL
+- Clients submits an HTTP request
+- Server matches the HTTP request to middleware declared in `app.js`
-- The URL is matched to an HTTP route & verb, defined in `app.js` and then passed to a module within the `/routes` directory
+- Middleware then passes the request to the matching route module within the `/routes` directory
-- Routes pass the `req` data to a controller middleware function, defined in `/controllers`
+- Routes pass the request to a controller function, defined in `/controllers`
 - Controller functions process the request.
-They determine the flow of the application, executing a combinations of the following tasks depending on the request:
+They determine the flow of the application, executing any of the following tasks:
   - Validate form data from `POST` requests
   - Perform CRUD operations in the database: create/read/update/delete
-  - Fill out variables in our templates (`/views`) and sends the result back to the client
+  - Fill out variables in our templates (`/views`) & sends the response back to the client

-### Deployment Notes
+### Deployment Breakdown

 This project was deployed to `fly.io` using their CLI tool `flyctl`.
 The following steps were taken: